Smart RTL Mode¶

 When switched into Smart RTL, like regular RTL, the vehicle will attempt to return home.
 The “Smart” part of this mode is that it will retrace a safe path home instead of returning directly home.
 This can be useful if there are obstacles between the vehicle and the home position.

-SmartRTL is available in Copter-3.6 (and higher) The vehicle must have a good position estimate (LEDs should be green) when the vehicle is armed or SmartRTL will be disabled.
+The vehicle must have a good position estimate (LEDs should be green) when the vehicle is armed or SmartRTL will be disabled.
 If the vehicle is armed without a good position estimate, “SmartRTL deactivated: bad position” will be sent to the ground station.

 The path used to return home is captured in a buffer as the vehicle drives around in any other mode.
 The path is “simplified” (meaning curved paths are turned into a series of straight lines) and “pruned” (meaning loops are removed).
 The buffer is of a limited size (see below) and once it is full, “SmartRTL deactivated: buffer full” will appear on the ground stations’s HUD and the user will no longer be able to switch into this mode.
 The altitude at each point is also stored and used on the return.

 SmartRTL saves points at a maximum of 3 per second, but only if the vehicle has moved at least SRTL_ACCURACY meters from the previous point.
 So for example, if the vehicle was moving at 10m/s it would save the points at 3.3m intervals.
 After 50 points are saved it goes back and simplifies them into lines again using that SRTL_ACCURACY.
 It will replace a string of points with just two end points if all the intermediate points are no more than SRTL_ACCURACY from the line between the end points.
 This is how it manages to create a smart path home without flying unecessary maneuvers.